-The plan establishes rather high density limits (generally up to 24 units per acre) in the developed areas.
+The plan establishes rather high density limits (generally up to 24 units per acre, with exceptions for middle housing) in the developed areas.
 The basic philosophy is that there is little land available in the City that does not pose limitations to development, and those areas where development can occur should be more intensively used than sensitive lands such as the wetlands around the lakes, and steep slopes.